The Song

 A Concert Project in Europe and Asia

-with 3 World Premieres
+with three World Premieres

 The Project